dariushghasemi/kidneyInCHRIS/README.md

 - Thanks to the PI, the paper was circulated among the coauthors (14-Feb-23).

 - The feedback from the coauthors were integrated and sent back to the PI.
-The figures number 2,3,5 were modified and corrected according to the feedbacks (22-Mar-23).
+All figures were modified and corrected accordingly (22-Mar-23).

+- The last things was to update naming of aPTT in the figure.
+Then, the paper was submitted to the CHRIS access committee and checked later for the pligerism using LUMC iThenticate tool (28-Mar-23).

 Dariush